 Efficient DNA sequencing technology perfected in 1996 allowed scientists to fully research probiotics.
 Since 1996, thousands of probiotics research articles have been published in the most prestegious scientific journals.

 Since 2009, there has been even more ground-breaking research on how much probiotics affect every aspect of our health.
-The combination of new research, increased media reporting and people reporting amazing results have driven an increase of 216% interest in probiotics interest since 2009.
+The combination of new research, increased media reporting and people reporting amazing results have driven a large increase of interest in probiotics.

 Probiotic strains are the different types of probiotics that scientists have isolated.
 Some strains are great for digestion, others are great for immunity and others are great for decreasing cholesterol.
 You have more than 500 probiotic strains in your body.
 Click here to learn more about probiotic strains.